snowplow-archive/snowplow.github.com/_posts/2014-03-xx-building-an-event-grammar-understanding-context.md

 Context and Snowplow today

-Today, our Canonical Event Model contains some XX fields, and by our reckoning XX of those fields relate to context
+Today, our Canonical Event Model contains some XX fields, and by our reckoning XX of those fields relate to _event context_ in one form or another.
+Here is a brief summary of the context already present:

 << ADD TABLE >>

-As you can see,
+As you can see, our Canonical Event Model is full of context.
+But not all of this context is created equal - in the next section we will explore where context comes from, and how reliable it is.

 Here are some examples of contextual information which are captured by the Snowplow JavaScript Tracker